 A limited number of graduate assistantships are available on a competitive basis.
-However, students with assistantships are limited in the number of credits (9) taken per semester and ordinarily will not be able to complete the program in less than two years.
+Assistantships are limited to nine paid graduate hours of tuition each fall and spring semester.
+Students must pay for any additional hours each semester at the tuition rate based on residency status.

 All relevant regulations in the undergraduate and graduate catalogs are applicable.